Effective Learning Skills and Techniques

 - Believe in yourself.
 Be positive.

-Committing information to long term memory means a good study habit, methodical studying and committed effort from the side of the individual.
-Active listening at college /school and good note taking help you make your learning effective.
+A good study habit, methodical, planned studying, dedicated study hours and committed effort from the side of the individual are at the core of effective learning.
+Active listening at college /school and good note taking increases your ability to learning effective.
 Remember that studying has to be a regular activity in your everyday schedule if you want to learn effectively and put the knowledge that you have accumulated to greater use in your career.